ThatGeoGuy/ENGO500/_posts/2014-04-05-Improving-prototype-usability.markdown

 # Improving Prototype Usability
 <p class='blog-post-meta'>{{ page.date | date: "%Y-%m-%d" }} by {{ page.author }}</p>

-Ultimately, as much as we enjoyed [playing with sensors]({{ site.baseurl }}/2014/04/05/prototype-development-hardware/), the LASS prototype wasn't supposed to be used only by the developers.
+As much as we enjoyed [playing with sensors]({{ site.baseurl }}/2014/04/05/prototype-development-hardware/), the LASS prototype wasn't supposed to be used only by the developers.
 This post considers the steps we took to make our prototype as hands free as possible, so that the user - potentially a [store manager]({{ site.baseurl }}/2014/04/04/front-end-development-store-viewer/) - can just plug it in and go.

 ##Plug In and Go